kean/Pulse/README.md

 **Pulse** is a powerful logging system for Apple Platforms.
 Native.
 Built with SwiftUI.

 Record and inspect logs and `URLSession` network requests right from your iOS app using Pulse Console.
 Share and view logs in Pulse macOS app.
 Logs are recorded locally and never leave your device.
-Learn more at [**kean.blog/pulse**](https://kean.blog/pulse/home) 🔗.

 > [Get](https://github.com/kean/Get), web API client built using async/await, has first-class Pulse integration.